elliefoote/sunnyside_psychology/src/content/pageText/home.md

 ---
-heading: "Are you ready for a change?"
+heading: "Getting Help"
+image1: "./home.jpg"
+image1Alt: "A photograph of a women on the beach at sunset."
-image: "./home.jpg"
+image2: "./home.jpg"
-imageAlt: "A photograph of a women on the beach at sunset."
+image2Alt: "A photograph of a women on the beach at sunset."
 ---

 Are you fed up with something in your life?
 Are